isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-no-see-ums-live-in-my-hair.markdown

 slug: /can-no-see-ums-live-in-my-hair/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
-**So, on whetherÂ can no-see-ums live in my hair; NO, the no-see-ums or biting midges won't live in hair but may hide temporarily or get tangled shortly.Â **
+**So, on whether can no-see-ums live in my hair; NO, the no-see-ums or biting midges won't live in hair but may hide temporarily or get tangled shortly. **
 - The bugs will be[attracted by the CO2](https://extension.entm.purdue.edu/publichealth/insects/bitingmidge.html)released by animals and humans when exhaling.
 The biting midges will clearly lay their eggs and occupy moist soil.
 No See Ums mainly in areas with high humidity and will populate a given location rapidly.
 They will live mainly around bogs, marshes, streams, and ponds.
 For starters; no see ums are also known, by different people and regions, as punky, punkie, citrus, sand gnats,